ScilifelabDataCentre/pathogens-portal/content/english/about.md

 Contact: [datacentre@scilifelab.se](mailto:datacentre@scilifelab.se)

-## What organisations are behind the portal?
+## Organisations behind the portal

 The Swedish COVID-19 Data Portal is operated by the [SciLifeLab Data Centre](https://www.scilifelab.se/data) and partners.
 The [Swedish Research Council](https://vr.se) is responsible for coordination with the European initiative.